Former Mt. Kisco Mayor Ferd Vetare Dies at 94

 Vetare adored – and inspired – his own family, the light of his life.
 In addition to his wife of 66 years, Lois (neé Tyson, of Pocantico Hills), he leaves behind four daughters, Elaine Matts (Jim), Beth Vetare-Civitello (Dean), Mandy Collins (Billy) and Margaret Vetare; four grandchildren, Dean Civitello Jr. (Nicole), Carey Civitello (Christian Sanjurjo), Kate Angel (Remmy) and Lauren Collins; five great-grandchildren, Zoë, Jackson and Bodhi Sanjurjo and Dean Craig III and Josephine Civitello; three brothers, Fran, Gabe and Dick Vetare; and many beloved nieces and nephews.
 A sister, Carmela Mazure, predeceased him.

-Visitation will be at Oelker-Cox & Sinatra Funeral Home, located at 262 E. Main St. in Mount Kisco, this Thursday, July 9, from 4 to 8 p.m.
-A Mass of Christian Burial will take place at St. Francis of Assisi Church in Mount Kisco on Friday, July 10 at 10 a.m.
-Burial will follow immediately at St. Joseph’s Cemetery in Somers.
+Visitation was at Oelker-Cox & Sinatra Funeral Home in Mount Kisco on July 9.
+A Mass of Christian Burial took place at St. Francis of Assisi Church in Mount Kisco on July 10.
+Burial immediately followed at St. Joseph’s Cemetery in Somers.

 In lieu of flowers, donations may be made to the Mount Kisco Lions Club, P.O.
 Box 187, Mount Kisco, N.Y.
 10549 or a charity or organization of your choice.